FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Methodology

 \paragraph{Transition to full retraining.} While few-shot adaptation provides an immediate mechanism for recognizing novel malware families, its effectiveness remains constrained by the limited number of initial support samples.
 To enable long-term integration, the system transitions to full retraining once a sufficient number of confidently classified samples has been accumulated.
 These samples are not manually labeled but are instead collected automatically based on their assignment to the novel family via the prototype introduced during the adaptation phase.

 As described previously, when a cohesive cluster of drifted samples is detected, a prototype is formed and incorporated into the set of known malware family representations.
 This prototype is then used during inference to classify incoming samples.
 The system continuously monitors these assignments and accumulates samples that are classified into the novel family.
-Once the number of such samples reaches a threshold sufficient to support stable retraining, thereby avoiding overfitting or catastrophic forgetting, the model undergoes a full retraining procedure.
+Once the number of such samples reaches a threshold sufficient to support stable retraining, the model undergoes a full retraining procedure.

 During this phase, the triplet autoencoder is updated using both the original training data and the newly accumulated samples from the novel malware family.
 Following retraining, all embeddings are recomputed, and updated centroids and thresholds are established.
 The previously used prototype is thereby replaced with a centroid derived from the retrained embedding space, formally integrating the new family into the model’s representation and classification framework.